 NOTE 2: In this Release of the specification the SBI capable IMS AS supporting data channel services is collocated with the TAS.

-NOTE 3: In Figure AA.1.1-2, if an MRF supporting DC functions instead of a DCMF is used, then existing IMS interfaces (Mr' and Cr) are used for control of the DC media.
+NOTE 3: In Figure AA.1.1-2, if an MRF supporting DC functions is used instead of a MF, then existing IMS interfaces (Mr' and Cr) are used for control of the DC media.